All articles on this topic

 Requires a Dialogflow Agent

 This guide assumes that you already have a working Dialogflow Agent with intents in the Dialogflow console.
-If this is not the case, then you can follow this guide to create your first Dialogflow agent: Create and query your first Dialogflow agent
+If this is not the case, then you can follow this guide to create your first Dialogflow agent: Create and your first Dialogflow agent

 The Dialogflow Agent needs to use the V2 API.